The Question Nobody Wants to Ask

 Do most people who go to a rehab facility come home?

 This is a recovery stop.
-For short-term patients, it is not a final destination.
+For short-term patients, it is not the final destination.

 Are rehab facilities the same as end-of-life care?